Google commemorates the 80th anniversary of ‘The Wizard of Oz’ with a head-spinning surprise

 Voila!
 You’ve been whirl-winded back in time to a search results page far, far away that appears in black and white.

 Fear not.
-Just hit that little twisting tornado, and that will send you back to where you came from.
+Just hit that little twisting tornado to return where you came from.

 Why is Google playing games with our search page?
-August 25 is the 80th anniversary of the classic musical fantasy.
+Sunday, Aug.
+25 marked the 80th anniversary of the classic musical fantasy.

 Judy Garland starred as Dorothy Gale, the girl from Kansas who had dreams of going “somewhere over the rainbow.”
 She and her dog Toto made an enemy — the Wicked Witch of the West — after her dreams came true and sent her to a magical world through a tornado.